Overview

 Curriculum

-Our program’s goal is to develop outstanding Geriatricians.
-Who become leaders in the field and who are able to provide the highest quality of care to older adults.
+Our program’s goal is to develop outstanding Geriatricians, who become leaders in the field and who will provide the highest quality of care to older adults.

-Our teaching is developed around the 5Ms framework (ref needed): Mind, Medications, Mobility, Multi-complexity, and What Matters Most (goals, values and preferences) coupled with shared decision making and person centered care.
+Our teaching is developed around the 5Ms framework: Mind, Medications, Mobility, Multi-complexity, and What Matters Most (the patient’s goals, values and preferences) coupled with shared decision making and person-centered care.

 Rotation experiences are one month long and are taught by Cleveland Clinic Faculty and affiliate faculty in the community.
-Sites of care include: Cleveland Clinic Florida, Encompass Acute Rehabilitation, Sunrise Health and Rehab, Vitas Hospice, and Larkin Behavioral Health Services.
-Fellows participate in their continuity clinic and the Memory Care Clinic, learning to do Geriatric Assessments, weekly.
-Hospital consults occur when requested by inpatient teams and occur throughout the week.
+Sites where Fellows will provide care include both inpatient and ambulatory care, along with experiences in hospice and palliative medicine, geriatric psychiatry, acute rehabilitation, skilled nursing, long term care, and home visits.
+Weekly, Fellows participate in their continuity clinic and the Memory Care Clinic, learning to do Comprehensive Geriatric Assessments.

 Academic Half Day sessions occur twice weekly on Monday and Friday and include didactic sessions, journal club, board review, and patient safety and quality conference.